open-runtimes/open-runtimes/README.md

 | deploy.sh          	| A convenience script for easy command line execution of custom functions.
 This script is really handy for simple usage without executor.              	|
 | README.md          	| Runtime specific documentation ( if any )                                                                                                             	|

 Every request sent to any of the runtimes must have the `X-Internal-Challenge` header.
 The value of this header has to match the value of environment variable `INTERNAL_RUNTIME_KEY` set on the runtime.
-All example scripts use `password` as the key and we strongly recommend changing this key before production use.
+All example scripts use `secret-key` as the key and we strongly recommend changing this key before production use.

 All requests should also have JSON body with the following structure: